Gelfand Models for Diagram Algebras: Introduction

-where $I_n(z)$ is the modified Bessel function of the first kind (see for example \cite[(5.78)]{GKP}).
+which are the central binomial coefficients \cite{OEIS} \href{http://oeis.org/A000984}{A000984}, and the first few values are 1, 1, 2, 3, 6, 10, 20, 35, 70.
+This sequence has exponential generating function $ I_0(2x) + I_1(2x) = \sum_{k=0}^\infty\mathsf{tl}_k \frac{x^k}{k!}, $ where $I_n(z)$ is the modified Bessel function of the first kind (see for example \cite[(5.78)]{GKP}).

-\begin{rem} The irreducible modules $\TL_k^{(k-2\ell)}$ are constructed by Westbury \cite{We} on ``cup diagrams" (or 1-factors).
-These cup diagrams correspond exactly to the upper half of a symmetric diagram (since the diagrams are symmetric, only half is needed), and Westbury's action of $\TL_k(x)$ on these diagrams is exactly the same as our conjugation action on symmetric diagrams. \end{rem}
+\begin{rem} The irreducible modules $\TL_k^{(k-2c)}$ are constructed in \cite{We} on ``cup diagrams" (or 1-factors).
+Cup diagrams correspond exactly to the upper half of a symmetric diagram (since the diagrams are symmetric, only half is needed), and the action of $\TL_k(x)$ on these diagrams is exactly the same as our conjugation action on symmetric diagrams. \end{rem}

 \end{subsection}

 \begin{subsection}{The Motzkin algebra $\Motz_k(x)$}